On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games: The Threshold Problem for is in

 Given a correlation plan~$\CorrPlan$, the probability $p_{(h_1,h_2)}$ of reaching a pair of histories $(h_1,h_2)$ is intuitively the probability of reaching any node whose path prefixes for the two players are exactly $h_1$ and $h_2$, respectively.
 Given such correlation plans~$\mu$, let $\boldsymbol{p}_{\mu}$ denote the tuple of values $(p_{(h_1,h_2)})$, where $(h_1,h_2)$ ranges over all relevant histories.
 The set of all $\boldsymbol{p}_{\mu}$ can be captured by a system $\mathcal{S}$ consisting of polynomially many linear equalities~\cite{von2008extensive}.
 Moreover, they also showed that relevant histories can fully characterize the incentive constraints of EFCE using polynomially many inequalities.
 Solving these linear constraints therefore yields a polynomial time procedure for solving the \textsc{Threshold} problem for 2-player game without chance node.

-It was shown in~\cite{farina2020polyPublicChance} that the same definition of relevant histories yields polynomial-time algorithms for computing optimal EFCE in triangle-free games—a class that, in particular, includes games with public chance moves.
-Several subsequent works~\cite{DBLP:conf/aaai/FarinaBS20,farina2020polyPublicChance,KOLLER1996247} have used a geometric interpretation by viewing correlation plans and solutions to the system~$\mathcal{S}$ as points in polytopes within $\mathbb{R}^{|\Sigma|}$ and $\mathbb{R}^{|H_1| \times |H_2|}$, where $H_i$ denotes the set of histories of player~$i$.
+It was shown by \citet{farina2020polyPublicChance} that the same definition of relevant histories yields polynomial-time algorithms for computing optimal EFCE in triangle-free games—a class that, in particular, includes games with public chance moves.
+Subsequent work by \citet{DBLP:conf/aaai/FarinaBS20} have used a geometric interpretation by viewing correlation plans and solutions to the system~$\mathcal{S}$ as points in polytopes within $\mathbb{R}^{|\Sigma|}$ and $\mathbb{R}^{|H_1| \times |H_2|}$, where $H_i$ denotes the set of histories of player~$i$.

-Extending this approach to more general settings faces two major challenges: \begin{itemize} \item First, in the presence of chance nodes, the solutions to the system~$\mathcal{S}$ no longer necessarily correspond to a valid correlation plan, breaking the soundness of the proposed formulation.
-See~\cite[Figure 3]{von2008extensive}) for an example illustrating this issue.
-However, in the case of triangle-free games, the definition of relevant histories remained sound as the solutions to the system~$\mathcal{S}$ still correspond to valid correlation plans~\cite{farina2020polyPublicChance}. \item Second, even without chance nodes, natural extensions of the notion of relevant histories to $n$-player games can result in an exponentially large set of such histories.
+Extending this approach to more general settings faces two major challenges: \begin{itemize} \item First, in the presence of chance nodes, the solutions to the system~$\mathcal{S}$ no longer necessarily correspond to a valid correlation plan, breaking the soundness of the proposed formulation, as shown by~\citet[Figure 3]{von2008extensive}.
+However, in the case of triangle-free games, the definition of relevant histories remain sound as the solutions to the system~$\mathcal{S}$ still correspond to valid correlation plans~\cite{farina2020polyPublicChance}. \item Second, even without chance nodes, natural extensions of the notion of relevant histories to $n$-player games can result in an exponentially large set of such histories.
 For instance, the extension proposed in~\cite{DBLP:conf/aaai/FarinaBS20} defines relevant histories as $n$-tuples $(h_1,\ldots,h_n)$, requiring that for all $i,j\in \{1,\ldots,n\}$ with $i\neq j$, the pair $(h_i,h_j)$ is relevant.
-Unfortunately, this definition may lead to an exponential number of relevant histories; see a concrete example of this issue in \Cref{sec:relevant histories}.
+Unfortunately, this definition may lead to an exponential number of relevant histories. \end{itemize}